aurielfournier/aurielfournier.github.io/outreach_education.md

 [![Birds and Breakfast](http://i.imgur.com/XYDOuCB.png)](https://www.youtube.com/watch?v=EJfGp58vngw "Birds and Breakfast")

 Looking for an enthusiastic scientist to speak to your class, group or organization about ecology, birds, science or science careers?
-Just let me know (aurielfournier@gmail.com).
+Just let me know (auriel@illinois.edu).
 If you’re near me I’ll come to you, or we can try to set up something over Skype!